|Grand Pagoda Library

 - After this attack, she will return to the beginning of her attack cycle.

 A strategy to easily win against Asra is to use the spike distortion sphere and cling to the roof during most of the attack cycle, and sit in the passenger seat of a hoverbike during Asra's distortion sphere attack, as Asra cannot damage a hoverbike.

 Once she is beaten, Asra will swear revenge and retreat without the Artifact.

 Asra herself will not fight directly in the battle of The Baron's Keep, instead simply watch from her perch the back of the gigantic Bone Dragon.
 When the fake drake is finally crushed, Asra beats another retreat, leaving any remaining Cultists to their fate.

-Somehow, Asra makes it to the core chamber of The Ruin before the player, and engages them in another duel, using mostly the same tactics as before, including her invincible energy shield.
+Somehow, perhaps through the Ruin's ability to create portals, Asra makes it to the core chamber of The Ruin before the player, and engages them in another duel, using mostly the same tactics as before, including her invincible energy shield.
 However, Asra is no stronger than in the first encounter, and in fact her movelist and patterns are altered to make this fight a lot quicker.

 - Solus Slash

 - Asra teleports to one side of the room then slash-dashes to the other side, damaging players who got caught up in her passing.
 This time though she only dashes once at floor level, dodged with a simple leap or by sticking to the wall.

 - Homing Sphere